SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/category-survey.md

 The most significant results from this graph is:

-50% of respondants think that textile waste can go in the green bin (the regular recycling bin).
+50% of respondents think that textile waste can go in the green bin (the regular recycling bin).

-Over 60% of respondants think that glass can be recycled in the green bin.
+Over 60% of respondents think that glass can be recycled in the green bin.

-A small number of respondants think that homewares and electrical can be recycled in the green bin.
+A small number of respondents think that homewares and electrical can be recycled in the green bin.

 ### Q2